Enabling faster exploration and decision-making for clinical trials

 Before (left): Nested options obscured identifying details, and the table lacked the structure to scale for hundreds more options.
 After (right): Introduced a flat table with accordion organization to make selection + comparison easier.

 Outputs contain statistical graphs, confidence plots, and tabular metrics—voluminous information that reviewers rely on to decide which design should be recommended to clients.
-Early versions displayed each design in a separate vertical column, requiring reviewers to scroll down through one design, then scroll through the next to find corresponding metrics.
-Table data lived in separate sections, and without filtering by session or design type, users faced an overwhelming flat list of results—making it difficult to focus on relevant comparisons.
+Early versions displayed each design in a separate vertical column, requiring users to scroll through one design, then scroll through the next to find corresponding metrics.
+Table data lived in separate sections, and without filtering capabilities, users faced an overwhelming flat list of results.

 Solutions:

-• Modular card structure with shared vertical alignment: reorganized content so that equivalent information appears at the same position across all designs, enabling direct side-by-side comparison
+Modular card structure with shared vertical alignment: reorganized content so that equivalent information appears at the same position across all designs, enabling direct side-by-side comparison across up to 3 designs horizontally

 The prototype below demonstrates selecting trial sessions for comparison: users expand accordions, select designs across sessions, and navigate to side-by-side Results view.